DushyanthKM/Advanced-Excel-Bike-Sales-Dashboard/README.md

 # Advanced Excel Bike Sales Dashboard

 ## ❓ Problem Statement
-Built an interactive dashboard using Advanced Excel to analyze bike sales data.
-The goal was to clean and transform raw data, extract insights, and present them visually to assist in decision-making regarding customer behavior, purchasing patterns, and market trends.
+Build an interactive dashboard using Advanced Excel to analyze bike sales data.
+The goal is to clean and transform raw data, extract insights, and present them visually to assist in decision-making regarding customer behavior, purchasing patterns, and market trends.

 ## 📊 Data Understanding
 The dataset includes the following key attributes: